Skip to main content

 Queer Journeys Through Suburbia

-Last year I made a book.
-As often happens with a creative undertaking, it has taken some time and distance to work out how I feel about it, especially as it is formed from very personal experiences.
-It continues my photographic work at the periphery of the city, exploring that space just beyond the urban, but not yet rural.
-It also explores my own personal boundaries, made during a time of huge change in my life, you might say a midlife crisis of sorts.
-As a wise friend pointed out to me, according to the Oxford English Dictionary the original meaning of crisis is “a state of affairs in which a decisive change for better or worse is imminent; a turning point”.
-This book is me trying to make sense of that turning point; exploring what I feel about being in my fifties, being queer in my fifties, how I feel about my ageing body, how others feel about my ageing body, how I feel about how others feel about my ageing body!
+Last year, I made a book.
+As often happens with creative undertakings, it has taken time and distance to understand how I feel about it, particularly because it’s shaped by very personal experiences.
+The work continues my photographic exploration of the city’s periphery: that liminal space just beyond the urban, but not yet rural.
+It also probes my own personal boundaries, made during a period of profound change in my life, what you might call a midlife crisis of sorts.
+As a wise friend reminded me, according to the Oxford English Dictionary, the original meaning of crisis is “a state of affairs in which a decisive change for better or worse is imminent; a turning point.”

 Link to project